MessageSquare0x

 What This Looks Like in Practice

-A global retailer with 90,000+ employees across 40+ countries faced a familiar problem: their qualitative HR data came from annual surveys translated into 12 languages, with completion rates that varied wildly by region.
+An anonymized multi-site organization faced a familiar problem: their qualitative HR data came from annual static listening translated into 12 languages, with completion rates that varied wildly by region.
 The data was thin where it mattered most — frontline workers, warehouse teams, seasonal staff.

-They replaced the survey model with adaptive individual conversations available in over 40 languages.
+They moved to adaptive individual conversations available in many languages.
 Employees spoke rather than typed.
-The conversation followed their concerns rather than a fixed questionnaire.
+The conversation followed their concerns rather than a fixed form.
 No manager involvement.

 The volume of qualitative data increased dramatically, but more importantly, the type of data changed.
-Themes emerged that had never surfaced in surveys: scheduling conflicts specific to certain regions, onboarding gaps in acquired stores, and retention risks tied to local management practices that corporate had no visibility into.
+Themes emerged that had rarely surfaced before: scheduling conflicts specific to certain regions, onboarding gaps in acquired stores, and retention risks tied to local management practices that corporate had no visibility into.

 This is what qualitative HR data looks like when the collection method stops filtering out the truth.